CodeForVGTU/Unicode-UTF-8/README.md

 UTF-8 (8-bit Unicode Transformation Format) is a variable width character encoding capable of encoding all 1,112,064 valid code points in Unicode using one to four 8-bit bytes.

-- First MENU option:
+- First MENU option:<br/>

-Enter decimal number to get unicode number, UTF-8 code and symbol.
+Enter decimal number to get unicode number, UTF-8 code and symbol.<br/>
-Decimal number interval {0, ... , 65535}.
+Decimal number interval {0, ... , 65535}.<br/>
 Everything written in a function get_info()

-- Second MENU option:
+- Second MENU option:<br/>

-There is given 386intel.txt file which is coded with CP437 table.
+There is given 386intel.txt file which is coded with CP437 table.<br/>
-Some symbols can't be read, so we need to decode them.
+Some symbols can't be read, so we need to decode them.<br/>
-If symbol is larger than 127 it means symbol is unknown and we need convert it by using CP437.txt file.
+If symbol is larger than 127 it means symbol is unknown and we need convert it by using CP437.txt file.<br/>
 Everything is written in a function decode()

 Console Menu is amazing Python menu-based UI system for terminal applications.
 It's used for navigating functions.